hackdaymanifesto/site/index.markdown

 obvious exception of hack days based around the further development of an open source project.

+Intellectual property can be a big issue; it is best to make expectations clear in advance, both to developers and to sponsors or data providers.

 ### What are you after?

 Have some idea what counts as success, but don't be too tight: people will